mithi/arm-ik/README.md

 # Robotic arm - Pick & Place project
-This is my turn-in code for as Partial fulfillment of Udacity's Robotics Nanodegree.
+This is my turn-in code as partial fulfillment of Udacity's Robotics Nanodegree.

 # Notes